wzsyrrr/AHD_assessment2/README.md

     |-- visualisation <br />
         |-- bmi_app.R <br />
         |-- model_compare.pdf <br />
-        |-- bmi-boxplot.pdf <br />
+        |-- bmi_boxplot.pdf <br />

 ## Introduction
-This project focus on on analyzing and comparing two key columns - 'BMXBMI' and 'FFQ0102' - in the dataset provided in 'clean_dt.csv'.
+This project focus on analyzing and comparing two key columns - 'BMXBMI' and 'FFQ0102' - in the dataset provided in 'clean_dt.csv'.
 The aim is to uncover insights through comparison, identify trends, correlations, or anomalies that may exist between these two variables.
 In addition, we add 'INDFMPIR' as a confounder.
 Finally, create a shiny app to use 3D plot to predict BMI based on frequency of eating potato chips and poverty income ratio.

 ## Installation
 For this project, you will nedd R and the following R packages: `ggpplot2`, `dplyr`, `car`, `mfp`, `lspline`, `rms`